-Cycling was originally by and large a means of transportation.
+Cycling was originally by and large always a means of transportation.
 Over time it came to be understood as primarily a case of sporting and leisure activities.
 An important factor in this was likely the parallel development and near universal use of the private car.

 In many countries cycling has been slow in becoming used as a means of transportation.
 There are three important factors: